 What is Security as a Service?

 Security as a Service, also known as SECaaS, is simply an outsourced model of security.
-Organizations that use security as a service invest in an outside company to handle security technology and security responses.
+Organizations that use security as a service invest in an outside IT services company to handle security technology and security responses.

 Security as a service could be as simple as online anti‑virus software.
 Perhaps this software takes care of your your virus‑scanning tasks so that you don't need to manually check all your emails.
 Of course, most organizations use security as a service for much more.